mordilion/simpleSlider/README.md

 * Create multiple instances of slider
 * Public methods to slide forward or backward
 * Many good effects
-* Optional title to each image
+* Optional title to each image (as div or image-title-attribute)
 * Complete CSS designable

 ### Effects